 Don’t be afraid to push your editing skills a bit.
 Luminosity masking and similar techniques can help turn a good fireworks photo into a great one.

 Our friends and Irix Ambassadors with National Parks at Night provided some personal tips on fireworks photography in a blog post a couple of years ago.
 Their words of advice are worth taking a few minutes to read.
 Check them out here!

 Fireworks photography may be an intimidating subject for some photographers, but it’s a relatively easy project.
 It’s also a lot of fun and leaves a lot of room for creativity.

 Shooting fireworks with a wide-angle lens provides several advantages, including extended depth of field and easier framing to catch all the action.
-The Irix 11mm and 15mm provide even more advantages, with a click-stop at infinity and a focus lock to keep things sharp.
+The Irix wide-angle lenses provide even more advantages, with a click-stop at infinity and a focus lock to keep things sharp.

 I hope you’ll find the quick tips in this article helpful.
 Above all, remember that fireworks photography should be fun, from start to finish!

 What’s YOUR tip?